 Here is an example of how the History kinds can behave.
 Let us consider a scenario where a Reliable DataWriter is writing samples faster than at least one if it's matched Reliable DataReaders can read or process them.
-In this case, CoreDX DDS will attempt to buffer the unread samples.
+In this case, CoreDX DDS will attempt to buffer the unprocessed samples.
 Samples will be buffered first at the DataReader.
 With a History kind of KEEP\LAST, samples are buffered up to the History depth, and then they may be overwritten.
 With a History kind of KEEP\ALL, samples are buffered up to the configured Resource Limits.
 If Resource Limits are configured to be infinite, samples will be buffered infinitely.
-If Resource Limits are configured to be finite value(s) and the DataReader has buffered that configured number of samples, the DataReader will drop (and not acknowledge) any more received samples.
+If Resource Limits are configured to be finite value(s) and the DataReader will not process (and not acknowledge) any more received samples.
 At this point, samples will be buffered at the DataWriter.
+If the DataWriter is configured with History kind of KEEP\ALL and finite Resource Limits, the write() call will return an error once the DataWriter cache is full.

 Note that using a History set to KEEP\ALL in combination with a Durability set to TRANSIENT\LOCAL (or higher) can be a dangerous combination.
-The CoreDX DDS infrastructure may keep every sample ever written by the DataWriter, until the publishing application specifically disposes or unregisters the Instance, or until Lifespanlimits are expired (see the Instances and Samples chapter).
+The CoreDX DDS infrastructure may keep every sample ever written by the DataWriter, until the publishing application specifically disposes or unregisters the Instance, or until Lifespan limits are expired (see the Instances and Samples chapter).
 This can quickly utilize all available resources for the publishing application, or the host machine if Resource Limits are not specified.

-13.3.10 LATENCY\BUDGET
+12.3.10 LATENCY\BUDGET

 The Latency Budget QoS policy specifies a delay is acceptable in the time between when a publishing application writes data and when a subscribing application is notified the data is available.
 CoreDX DDS uses this policy as a hint - not a contract that must be monitored or enforced.
-By default, the Latency Budget is set to zero (0), indicating the delay should be minimized.
+By default, the Latency Budget on DataWriters is set to a small (non-zero) value, and on DataReaders is set to zero (0), indicating the delay should be minimized.

 It may not be obvious why an application would want to configure a LatencyBudget greater than zero.
 Here are two examples of when it may be appropriate to configure a Latency Budget.
 First, consider a publishing application that is publishing a very high rate of data samples.
-If theLatency Budget is set to zero, CoreDX DDS will attempt to write every data sample onto the network as soon as it is available from the application, which may not be very efficient.
-In this case, setting a Latency Budget greater than zero allows CoreDX DDS to queue multiple data samples to write in a batch, which will reduce the amount over overhead required, and may improve performance.
+If the Latency Budget is set to zero, CoreDX DDS will attempt to write every data sample onto the network as soon as it is available from the application, which may not be very efficient.
+In this case, setting a Latency Budget greater than zero allows CoreDX DDS to gueue multiple data samples to write in a batch, which will reduce the amount over overhead required, and may improve performance.
 For another example, consider a subscribing application that is receiving a very high rate of data samples.
 If the Latency Budget is set to zero, CoreDX DDS will notify the application for every data sample that arrives at the DataReader.
 However, if the Latency Budget is set to a value greater than zero, CoreDX DDS can queue received data samples, and send 1 notification for multiple available samples.
 In this case, the subscribing application is issuing fewer calls to read() or take() but receiving all the same data samples.

-13.3.11 LIFESPAN
+12.3.11 LIFESPAN